 Family

 What does family mean to you?
 Take a minute to maybe write down your own definition of a family.
-If you compare your definition of a family with others, you would find both similarities and differences.
+If you compare your definition with others, you would find both similarities and differences.
 For example, would your definition of family include:

-A sibling who married outside the family’s religious faith
+- A sibling who married outside the family’s religious faith and/or race

 You might be surprised to learn how others respond to these different family types.
 In fact, you might be surprised at how you